Staple Headquarters® Since 1947

 - I need advice.
 We have that Atro stapler(below) in earlier email, we have to staple together roughly a little less than a 1/2" of corrugated sheets together.
 What is your opinion on which pneumatic pliers would meet our needs.

 The Expert: - We recommend either the Salco SP50-10B or the Salco SP50-777.
 Both use staples suitable for corrugated applications.
-We also carry the premium priced Bostitch SP51-10B which uses the same SB103020 staple as the SP50-10B.
-Click on the link for further information and pricing: Industrial Staplers.
-You can purchase online or by calling our customer service toll-free at 1-877-463-2531.
-Orders placed before 4:00 pm ET. will ship the same day.
+We also carry the premium priced Bostitch P51-10B which uses the same SB103020 staple as the SP50-10B.

 - Which staples would I get for the R106E?
 I know the 1/4" would be cutting it close for the number of sheets we have to staple.
 I just want standard staples.
 I don't know the difference between the flat wire and standard staples.
 Could you let me know?
 Thanks.

-as standard round-wire staples are too soft and will jam in the electric
+staples are too soft and will jam in the electric stapler causing premature

-stapler causing premature stapling head wear.
-The EBS staple is specifically
+stapling head wear.
+The EBS staple is specifically engineered for use

 Find Your Application